 September 19, 2013

 With the school year back in full swing, the volume of pedestrians and bicyclists using the streets during commute hours is rising.
-The Appleton Bicycle Accident Lawyers with Sigman, Janssen, Stack, Sewall & Pitz explain that the increase in pedestrian and cyclist volume too often leads to an incline in the number of accidents involving these individuals.
+The personal injury lawyers in Appleton at Sigman, Janssen, Sewall, Pitz & Burkham explain that the increase in pedestrian and cyclist volume too often leads to an incline in the number of accidents involving these individuals.